PurdueCS193-F25/homework-0-skwelks-1/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+#Arda's First CS193 Homework

+-CS193 helps computer science students with less experiment get more familiar with CS tools.
+-Its smaller class size helps make the class more personable.
+-It being a 1 credit hour class means it doesn't draw too much time from your other classes, which is helpful.
 ```markdown
 Syntax highlighted code block